An Exploration of Baroque Art, Architecture & Sculpture

 Final Words.

-It’s great to see you made it all the way through the article, and I’m so admirable that you remain committed to humanities despite social media addiction.
-Following your successful exploration of the baroque art and period through its various forms, I promise to come up with another such interesting topic next time.
+It’s great to see you made it all the way through the article, and I’m so happy that you remain committed to humanities despite social media addiction.
+Following your successful exploration of the Baroque art and period through its various forms, I promise to come up with another such interesting topic next time.
 The cappuccino you picked up at the beginning of the read is all worth it, right?

 Resources.

-1. Historical Dictionary of Baroque art and architecture by Lilian H. Zirpolo.
+1. Historical Dictionary of Baroque Art and Architecture by Lilian H. Zirpolo.

 2. 17th and 18th Century Art by Julius S. Held and Donald Posner.